 For both types of hedges the Company performs prospective and retrospective testing of hedge effectiveness on a monthly basis.
-Hedges were effective as of the date of the financial statements.
+Hedges were effective as of the balance sheet date.

 2.9 DEFERRED ACQUISITION COSTS (DAC)

 DAC include costs incurred in relation to new insurance contracts and for non-life insurance, also with the renewal of existing insurance contracts.
 They include direct costs (such as commission, forms, doctors' fees), and indirect costs (such as marketing costs, salaries of the sales staff: product managers and underwriters).